-- Peregrine Studio.

-- Java Runtime Environment 1.3 or later (necessary to run Peregrine Studio).

-- Get-Services source files.

-- If you want to create or edit your own wizards for Peregrine Studio, you will need to install a Java Development Kit 1.2.2 or later.
-The Java 2 SDK Standard Edition v1.3.1 05 is provided on the installation CD for your Web application.

-- An installed instance of Get-Services.
+- Peregrine Studio. - Java Runtime Environment 1.3 or later (necessary to run Peregrine Studio). - Get-Services Tailoring Kit (includes the Get-Services source files). - If you want to create or edit your own wizards for Peregrine Studio, you will need to install a Java SDK 1.2.2 or later.
+The Java 2 SDK Standard Edition v1.3.1_05 is provided on the Get-Services Tailoring Kit installation CD. - An installed instance of Get-Services including the following software:

-- Web server (necessary to serve Get-Services JSP content). - Java-enabled application server (necessary to run the Archway servlet).
+- A Web server.
+Apache is provided on the Get-Services installation CD. - A Java-enabled application server.
 Tomcat is provided on the Get-Services installation CD. - JavaScript-enabled Web browser (necessary to view changes to Get-Services).
+See the latest compability matix on the Peregrine support site for a list of supported Web browsers.

 With this testing environment, you can build and view your changes from a single computer.
-To set up a testing environment, perform a full installation.
-Refer to the Get-Services Installation Guide for instructions and requirements.
+To set up a testing environment, you must install both Get-Services and the Get-Services Tailoring Kit.
+Refer to the Get-Services Installation Guide for instructions and requirements for installing Get-Services.

-Peregrine Studio also allows you to save multiple versions of our changes in separate project files.
-When you are ready to test a particular tailoring change, you can load the project, build it, and deploy it to your test environment.
+Tip: You can save multiple versions of Get-Services in separate project files.
+When you are ready to test a particular tailored version, you can load the tailored project, build it, and deploy it to your test environment.